 Look at your calendar for the coming week.
 Ask yourself: which days are you going to be super busy?
 Do you have any special meetings or events this week?
 Maybe as you review your calendar you realize there’s an entire day where you’ll have no time to cook at all.
 That’s ok!
 Make a note of it so you can be prepared.
 You could plan to make a double batch of dinner the day before, plan to eat that day’s lunch out, and make a pot of overnight oats before going to bed the night before.

 Are you starting to see how having a plan before the week begins will totally change how that week goes?

 Step 3: Gather inspiration

 Look through your Pinterest boards, recipe books, or your favorite recipe blogs for inspiration.
-(Click here to see current PSG recipes, and here for the PSG Pinterest boards, where I have a ton of plant-based recipes organized into different boards.)
+(Click here to see current PSG recipes, and here for PSG Pinterest boards, where I have a ton of plant-based recipes.)
 Is there anything you’ve been wanting to make?
 This is your chance to ensure your meals don’t get repetitive or boring.
-If you’re worried about redundant meals, try out different cuisines and plan to make recipes you’ve never tried before!
-On the other hand, if you’re looking at a super busy week and already feeling overwhelmed, look for easy recipes you’re already familiar with that don’t take a lot of time to whip up.
+If you’re worried about redundant meals, try out different cuisines and recipes you’ve never made before!
+On the other hand, if you have a super busy week coming up and are already feeling overwhelmed, look for quick and easy recipes you’re familiar with.

 Step 4: Start planning